 The Spine of American Law: Digital Text Analysis and U.S. Legal Practice

-At the opening of the first Nevada legislature in 1861, Territorial Governor James W. Nye, a former New York lawyer, instructed the assembly that they would have to forsake their inherited Mormon statutes that were ill adapted to “the mining interests” of the new territory.
-“Happily for us, a neighboring State whose interests are similar to ours, has established a code of laws” sufficiently attractive to “capital from abroad.”
+At the opening of the first Nevada legislature in 1861, Territorial Governor James W. Nye instructed the assembly that they would have to forsake their inherited Mormon statutes that were ill adapted to “the mining interests” of the new territory.
+“Happily for us,” he said, “a neighboring State whose interests are similar to ours, has established a code of laws” attractive to “capital from abroad.”
 That neighbor was California, and Nye urged that California’s “Practice Code” be enacted in Nevada, as far as it could “be made applicable.”
 Territorial Senator William Morris Stewart, a famed mining lawyer who would lead the U.S. Senate during Reconstruction, followed the instructions perhaps too well.
-Stewart literally cut and pasted the latest Wood’s Digest of the California Practice Act into the session bill, crossing out state and California and substituting territory and Nevada where necessary.
-Stewart copied not just California’s procedure code but also its method of codification, for California had in turn borrowed its code by modifying New York’s.
+Stewart literally cut and pasted the latest Wood’s Digest of the California Practice Act into the session bill, crossing out state and California and substituting territory and Nevada (figure 1).
+Stewart copied not just California’s code but also its method of codification, for California had in turn borrowed its code by modifying New York’s.

-Detail from Council Bill 21, First Territorial Legislative Session (1861), Nevada State Library, Archives and Public Records.
+FIGURE 1

 Nye wrote back to the assembly in disgust.
-The bill—of 715 sections—had reached him late the night before the legislative session was to close.
+The bill—715 sections long—had reached him late the night before the legislative session was to close.
 Even in the few hours he had to read it, Nye counted “many errors in the enrolling of it, numbering probably more than three hundred.”
 Some errors were severe.
 The code overwrote the specific jurisdictional boundaries of Nevada’s Organic Act by copying California’s arrangements.
 Error-riddled and unconstitutional as the bill was, Nye believed a civil practice code was a “universal necessity and public need,” doubting “whether your courts would be able to fulfill the purpose of their creation” without one.
 Nye signed the code into law.

-Nothing like this “universal necessity” existed when Nye began his legal career in New York in the 1840s; rather, it was one of the central developments of America law after the mid-nineteenth century.
+Nothing like this “universal necessity” existed when Nye began his legal career in New York in the 1840s; rather, it was one of the central developments of American law after the mid-nineteenth century.
 By 1900, thirty-one American states and territories had adapted the text of a New York code of civil procedure first promulgated in 1848.
 The code became known as the Field Code, after its chief draftsman David Dudley Field, a Manhattan trial lawyer.
 When Field’s code appeared in the Colorado assembly in 1876, a Denver newspaper wryly commented, “The scissors and paste-pot we had heretofore confidently believed were implements peculiar to the newspaper sanctum.”
-To the editor, the cut-and-paste code was not just a curiosity of legislative history.
-Rather, the extensive copying of Field’s Code threatened the foundations of American popular sovereignty.
+To the editor, the cut-and-paste code threatened the foundations of American popular sovereignty.
 “The bill is a long one; the assembly has not the time to devote to it and to give it the scrutiny that a measure of such importance demands.”
-Blind approval “would be an injustice to themselves and a greater wrong and injustice to the people who have a right to demand that their public servants legislate for the public good.”
-The code “has been ‘assimilated,’ as we are informed, ‘to the character and requirements of our people,’ whatever that may mean,” but the editor feared the legislation was the product of “men who have the welfare of the ‘dear people’ at their tongue’s end always, but never in their hearts.”
+Though legislators claimed that the code had been adapted to the needs of the state, the newspaper feared the legislation was the product of “men who have the welfare of the ‘dear people’ at their tongue’s end always, but never in their hearts.”